Milk-Drinker01/Milk_Instancer01/README.md

 # Milk_Instancer01
- Unity indirect GPU instancing & painting with occlusion culling, frustum culling, and LODs in HDRP
+ Indirect GPU instancing & painting with occlusion culling, frustum culling, and LODs in Unity

  This Project is undergoing a large refactor.